-On the demand side, female participation in the legal labor market (f) is influenced by employers, consumers and fellow employees.
+On the demand side, female participation in the legal labor market (f) is influenced by employers, consumers, and fellow employees.
 What causes these three groups to treat female lawyers as fundamentally different from their male counterparts?
-One of the pioneering theories of discrimination, developed by Dr. Gary S. Becker, provides further insight into this issue.
-In his The Economics of Discrimination (1957, 1971), Becker theorizes that employers, employees and consumers have different "tastes" for discrimination which cause them to act "as if" they are "willing to pay something either directly or in the form of a reduced income to be associated with some persons instead of others"; the dollar value that each individual is willing to "pay" is called a discrimination coefficient (DC).
-Employers and consumers perceive net wages and net prices as relatively higher because they are "paying" for undesirable associations with the discriminated-against person; their DC is positive.
-Similarly, discriminating employees perceive lower net wages because of the "disutility" associated with working with the discriminated-against co-worker, and therefore have a negative DC.
-Non-discriminators have a DC of zero.
+One of the pioneering theories of discrimination, developed by Dr. Gary S. Becker, provides further insight into In his The Economics of this issue.
+(1957, 1971), Becker Discrimination theorizes that employers, employees, consumers have different "tastes" discrimination which cause them to act "as if" they are "willing to pay something either directly or in the form of a reduced income to be associated with some persons instead of others": the dollar value that each individual is willing to "pay" to put up with working with certain individuals is called a discrimination coefficient (DC).

+Employers and consumers perceive net wages and net prices as relatively higher